kryptogo/jobs/README.md

 # JOIN US

-COBINHOOD is the next-generation cryptocurrency service platform, our vision is to shape future economies by creating a crypto financial center for the blockchain era.

-COBINHOOD is a place for dreamers and doers.
-We are looking for top-notch talents worldwide, you’ll work on the bleeding edge of blockchain technology, including Bitcoin, Ethereum, and other cryptocurrencies; playing as a leading force in taking today’s economies into the future.
-Join us to work on the edge and help create more opportunity and innovation in this new era.
+As the bellwether firm of advanced blockchain technology and consulting service, KryptoGo provides the essence of blockchain infrastructure, including crypto assets exchange, centralized and decentralized wallet and consortium blockchain solutions, and professional customization service to help clients from every industry establish a holistic blockchain solution for decentralized application (DApp), employing blockchain technology to real business.

+KryptoGo has strong resources of suppliers and buyers in blockchain industry and professionals from prestigious universities ripe in blockchain experience, standing as a solid, one-stop technology provider with both resources and experience.

-Welcome to submit your CV to [careers@cobinhood.com](mailto:careers@cobinhood.com)
+Welcome to submit your CV to [hr@kryptogo.app](mailto:careers@kryptogo.app)

 ---

 ### ENGINEERING

 #### Software Engineer - Backend